bultza/IRIS2-firmware-flight/README.md

 ## Prerequisites
 You should install Code Composer Studio (Version 10 or higher preffered) https://www.ti.com/tool/CCSTUDIO
+> :warning: **DEBUG_MODE**: In the configuration.h file, line 10 comment or uncomment to be in DEBUG mode.
+Always fly with Debug mode disabled!

 ## Programming the MCU
 You should have a programmer for MSP430, a launchpad is enough.